 The legal services with respect to the Transfer will be provided by a law firm in which D is a partner with a profits interest of less than 35%.
-D, as one of your directors, is a disqualified person with respect to you.
-You represent that the law firm will charge reasonable fees for the legal services provided in connection with the Transfer, the termination of M and its status as a private foundation, and the application for a private letter ruling.
+D, as a director of P, is a disqualified person with respect to P. You represent that the law firm will charge reasonable fees for the legal services provided in connection with the Transfer, the termination of you and your status as a private foundation, and the application for a private letter ruling.
 The services provided by the law firm will be limited solely to such services as are reasonably necessary to carrying out the exempt purposes of the Foundations, and shall not be excessive.